 Strictly this is not a tip as these people make their living by carrying your luggage from the carousel to your bus.
 The general rule is between two to five soles per bag.

 If the hotel staff are helpful and friendly a tip of roughly two / three Soles per bag for the porters helping carry bags to your room and for the breakfast staff leave on the breakfast table a tip of roughly five Sol per person per breakfast.
 In many hotels this is not expected but the staff will be grateful.

-Generally drivers doing transfers from the airport to hotel or vice versa don’t expect tips.
+Generally, drivers doing transfers from the airport to the hotel or vice versa don’t expect tips.